 Once key performance indicators are tracked, they can confirm the right objectives are being met.
 Metrics identify acceptable levels of risk for the organization through the use of input and output process measures.
 As an example, input process measures could include asset inventory and resource requirements.
 Outputs could include security assessments completed versus planned, and countermeasures deployed.
 These inputs and outputs when combined in this example, illustrates the facility asset inventory is secured.
 Organizations are required to abide by federal laws and regulations.

 The organization can verify if resources are allocated correctly through consistent monitoring of metrics.
 For example, six security guards work during off-hours.
 Four guards work from 4 P.M. until 1 A.M.
 The other two work from 1 A.M. until 9 A.M. and at all times at least one guard is required to be at the front gate.
 A report containing intrusion detection data, such as when and where alarm faults occurred, break-ins and theft at the warehouse occurred from 1:34 until 4:13 A.M was discovered.
 The countermeasure of placing a guard from the afternoon shift at the warehouse during the early morning shift was initiated.
 Two months later, a report concluded that the break-ins at the warehouse went down 95%.
 As a result, the organization had a lower amount of break-ins and theft when resources were properly allocated.
 Utilizing metrics can be impactful to the company because it can show if the organization is making the right decisions.
 The organization’s threat profile depends on the nature of the business.
 It decides what types and levels of risks it should accept, transfer, avoid or mitigate.
-A threat profile includes targets, threats, threat agents, threat scenarios and vulnerabilities.
+A threat profile includes targets, threats, threat agents, threat scenarios, and vulnerabilities.
 The organization must have a clear understanding of how all the threat components work together to create a threat profile.
 After risks are assessed, the team can go after priority items.
 The relationships of risks, baselines, and countermeasures that an organization can apply to define acceptable risk levels used in the threat modeling process can be seen in this example:

 Criminals should have to go through multiple layers of security to gain access to an asset.
 Businesses need to try to minimize incidents from occurring, and if they do, steps need to be in place to deal with them.
 Incidents must be detected.
-It is impossible to prevent every intrusion, but all must be detected to minimize impact to the organization.
+It is impossible to prevent every intrusion, but all must be detected to minimize the impact on the organization.
 Metrics from incidents including the cost of replacement, business impact, where, what time and what frequency did breaches occur, should be used to analyze what types of disruptions are impacting business operations.
 Baselines are minimum security requirements that utilize metrics for program monitoring.
 When countermeasures are meeting the established baseline, the physical security program is successful and implemented effectively.
 Physical security baselines examples include: commercial or industrial locks are required in private areas, bollards (concrete pillars that block vehicles from driving into buildings) must be used in front of all public entrances, and door delay controls are mandatory on server room doors.
 Physical security threats can be internal or external.
 Employees are considered internal threats and can utilize their knowledge of building layouts and where assets are located to steal or vandalize assets.
 Employees have the ability to gain access to areas unobserved because of their job duties.
 Predicting attacks from insiders it difficult to detect because of their access permissions.
 Fire, water, and environmental failures are also internal threats.
-An example of insider threat could be a security guard working off-hours with access to all areas decides to commit crimes without alarming other employees.
+An example of an insider threat could be a security guard working off-hours with access to all areas decides to commit crimes without alarming other employees.
 Employees should have background checks conducted when hired to protect company assets.
 Government agencies and organizations that work with them have access to classified data.
-Jobs in this space may require polygraph tests in addition to the background clearance.
+Jobs in this space may require polygraph tests in addition to background clearance.
 Collusion is a type of insider threat that involves two or more employees.
 What is difficult about this risk is it can bypass procedural processes.
 Because of the nature of the specific job roles, employment screenings, rotation, and separation of duties require more than one employee.
 Natural disasters are considered external threats.
 External threats also possibly have a human factor such as protests, riots or bank robbers.
 These threats are primarily any outside force or person that does not have company ties.
 The following tasks must be completed before a physical security program can be implemented:

 - Conduct risk assessments to identify threats and weaknesses.
 Next, conduct a business impact analysis of all threats.